Actindo-AG/Documentation/Channels/UserInterface/08a_Connections.md

 ![Create connection](../../Assets/Screenshots/Channels/Settings/Connections/Credentials.png "[Create connection]")

-The fields displayed in the *Credentials* section vary depending on the driver selected.
+The fields displayed in the *Credentials* section vary depending on the selected driver.
 By default, the following fields are displayed:

 - *Username*
   Enter the applicable username for the connection.